-As part of its mission to train the next generation of ocean explorers, scientists, engineers, and communicators, the NOAA Office of Ocean Exploration and Research (OER) hosts students in the Explorer-in-Training Program.
-These interns gain valuable, interdisciplinary experience in ocean exploration while collaborating on OER projects and expeditions.
+As part of its mission to train the next generation of ocean explorers, scientists, engineers, and communicators, the NOAA Ocean Exploration hosts students in the Explorer-in-Training Program.
+These interns gain valuable, interdisciplinary experience in ocean exploration while collaborating on NOAA Ocean Exploration projects and expeditions.
 Explorer-in-Training internships enable students to increase their competitiveness for educational and career opportunities in ocean-related fields.Learn more

 Explorers-in-Training showcases undergraduate and graduate students who have participated in education opportunities on NOAA Office of Exploration and Research expeditions.
 View profiles for these "Explorers-in-Training," as well as resources to help you discover how to become part of this dynamic field.Learn more